Size ranking: 55th

-A constellation introduced in 1687 by the Polish astronomer Johannes Hevelius, who depicted it as a double figure of a fox, Vulpecula, carrying in its jaws a goose, spelt both as Anser and Ansere.
+A constellation introduced in 1687 by the Polish astronomer Johannes Hevelius, who depicted it as a double figure of a fox, Vulpecula, carrying in its jaws a goose, Anser.
 Since then the goose has flown (or been eaten), leaving just the fox.
 Hevelius placed the fox near two other hunting animals, the eagle (the constellation Aquila) and the vulture (which was an alternative identification for Lyra).
 He explained that the fox was taking the goose to neighbouring Cerberus, another of his inventions – although this part of the tableau has been spoilt, as Cerberus is now obsolete.

 On the border with Sagitta is an asterism known as Brocchi’s Cluster, or more popularly the Coathanger because of its distinctive bar-and-hook shape.
-It consists of ten stars of 5th magnitude and fainter and was first mentioned by the Arab astronomer al-Sufi in his Book of the Fixed Stars, written in AD 964.
+It consists of ten stars of 5th magnitude and fainter and is just visible to the naked eye under good conditions; it was first mentioned by the Arab astronomer al-Ṣūfī in his Book of the Fixed Stars, written in AD 964.

 © Ian Ridpath.
 All rights reserved